wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 The future **x** is now waiting for the spawned task of `fut_1` to complete.
 In the sync version, we would loop until the threads complete.

-In async Rust, running an idle infinite loop for a long time is a bad idea.
-It "blocks the executor".
+In async Rust, running an idle infinite loop for a long time is a bad idea; it "blocks the executor".
 Instead of looping, our future **x** must pause and wait to be polled again once the spawned tasks have completed.

 This is the critical step where the problem arises.
 Our future **x** pauses to wait, **but there is nothing to guarantee that the rest of the program will respect x's decision to pause!** While **x** is paused, other parts of the program could do all sorts of things.
 There is no guarantee that the rest of the program would even honor **x**'s request to be polled again once the tasks have completed!